 The documents of The Women's History Archives are mostly open to the public to view.

-The Women's History Archives preserves over 230 private collections.
+The Women's History Archives preserves over 240 private collections.
 Most of them are open and without any access restrictions.
-An overview of the contents of most of them can be viewed on this website, see below.
-Our collection is also being logged into the national database of private archives in Iceland einkaskjalasafn.is.
+An overview of the contents of most of them can be viewed on this website, full list in Icelandic here.

 You can request documents in advance by telephone and email, or ask directly at the office of The Women's History Archives.
 Once the documents have been requested they can be accessed at the desk of the Icelandic National Collection, located on the first floor of National Library Main Building (Þjóðarbókhlaða).
 Documents can only be used in the reading room of the Icelandic National Collection.
 Their opening hours are advertised here.